 - A. No protective equipment may be worn: i.e. helmets, shoulder pads or hip pads.
 All protective medical materials (tape, pads, etc.) must be approved by the Game Official.
 Casts worn above or below the waist are illegal equipment. - B. Molded cleats or tennis shoes are the only allowable footwear.
 NO METAL OR METAL TIPPED CLEATS ARE ALLOWED.
 Shoes must be worn at all times. - C. Shirts must be worn, with either tails tucked inside pants or short enough to be a minimum of 4 inches above the belt.
 Jerseys which have been altered in any manner which produces a knot like protrusion or creates a tear-away jersey are illegal.
-Players of the same team must wear the same color or similar colored jerseys. - D. NO BELT LOOPS OR POCKETS ARE ALLOWED ON PANTS.
+Players of the same team must wear the same color or similar colored jerseys. - D. BELT LOOPS OR POCKETS ARE ALLOWED ON PANTS.
+If your pants have either you WILL NOT WEAR FLAGS.
+You will be downed by one hand touch.
 Pants must be a different color than the flag belts. - E. All team captains must check out jerseys WITH A VALID ONE-CARD from the Intramural Scorekeeper at the field.
 Intramural flag belts will be supplied by Intramural Sports and they are the only flags that may be used. - F. Intramural Sports shall provide a game ball, however each team may use a legal ball of its own choice while in possession.
 Men shall use the regulation ball while women or co-rec teams may use the regular, intermediate, junior, or youth ball. - G. The use of headgear (including hats), JEWELRY, body pads or any unyielding or dangerous equipment is prohibited.
 Headwear containing any exposed knots, such as bandannas, is illegal.
 Should there be question regarding the legality of any equipment, the Referee will make the final ruling. - H. Players may carry a playbook inside their clothing as long as it is not made of an unyielding material.
 Playbooks may also be worn outside the clothing on a wrist band. - I. A towel may be placed under the ball, regardless of weather or field conditions. - J. Hand warmers worn around the waist are ILLEGAL.